China's Sunshine Insurance targets up to $950 mln in HK IPO

 By Scott Murdoch

-Nov 30 (Reuters) - China's Sunshine Insurance launched on Wednesday a Hong Kong initial public offering (IPO) to raise up to $950 million in a deal that would be the second-largest new share sale in the city in 2022.
+Nov 30 (Reuters) - China's Sunshine Insurance Group on Wednesday launched a Hong Kong initial public offering (IPO) to raise up to $950 million in a deal that would be the second-largest new share sale in the city in 2022.

 The company is selling 1.15 billion shares in a price range of HK$5.83 to HK$6.45, according to its listing documents lodged with the Hong Kong Stock Exchange.